Dialing 9-1-1: How You Call Might Affect You!

 The FCC has implemented the Enhanced 9-1-1 (or E9-1-1) program to ensure 9-1-1 dispatchers receive information necessary to service calls made from wireless phones.
 The program has two parts:

-- Phase I required wireless carriers to provide, upon request, the phone number and antenna location of the call received into the local dispatcher, providing a rough area of where a caller was located.
+- Phase I required wireless carriers to provide, upon request, the phone number and antenna location of the call received into the local dispatcher.
+This provided a rough area of where a caller was located.

 - Phase II requires wireless providers to supply much more precise information from where calls are made.
 According to the FCC, this distance is within 50 to 300 meters.
-Lee Control recommends confirming with your phone provider that your cell phone is Phase II compliant.
+Confirm with your phone provider that your cell phone is Phase II compliant.

 - Local dispatchers must also be Phase II compliant.
-Lee County is Phase II compliant, meaning if you are traveling within Lee County and call 9-1-1 from a Phase II compliant phone, they should be able to track your location within feet.
+Lee County is Phase II compliant.
+When you travel within Lee County and call 9-1-1 from a Phase II compliant phone, call takers should be able to track your location within feet.

-Lee Control reminds you that if either your cell phone or the dispatcher in the jurisdiction you are traveling within is not Phase II compliant, you will have to give the dispatcher the exact location you are calling from in order for them to locate you.
+If your cell phone or the dispatcher in the jurisdiction you are traveling within is not Phase II compliant, you must give the dispatcher the exact location you are calling from in order for them to locate you.

 - Ask your phone carrier(s) if they provide 9-1-1 services.